tommck/alexa-picobrew/README.md

 # TroubleShooting
 TODO

+# Technologies
+This is written using TypeScript and NodeJS.

 # Acknowldgements
 Thanks to [Ryan Graciano](http://ryangraciano.com) and his [echo-sonos](https://github.com/rgraciano/echo-sonos) project for inspiring me to take this on.